mrward/mrward.github.com/source/_posts/2015-01-18-NuGetSupportInXamarinStudio5-7.markdown

 {% img /images/blog/NuGetSupportInXamarinStudio5-7/ProjectContextMenuNuGetMenuItems.png 'NuGet menu items in the Project context menu' 'NuGet menu items in the Project context menu' '' %}

-## Solution Window UI Changes
+## Solution Window

-The error and warning icons used in the Solution window have been changed so they are consistent with the rest of icons used.
+The warning icon used in the Solution window has been changed so it is consistent with other Solution window items.

 ### Package not restored